ss9214/course-planner/README.md

 # <u></u>

-Currently, my tech stack includes:\n
+Currently, my tech stack includes:

-Angular, Material, HTML, and CSS for the front-end.\n Flask, Python, and OpenAI for the backend.\n
+Angular, Material, HTML, and CSS for the front-end.

+Flask, Python, and OpenAI for the backend.

-MongoDB for the database.\n
+MongoDB for the database.

 Thank you for reading!